ONSdigital/ras-rm-banner/README.md

 ## API endpoints

+The API allows there to be multiple templates, but only one banner.

 #### Management of Banners
 * `GET /template` - Returns a JSON response of all the current templates stored in Datastore
 * `GET /template/<banner-Id>` - returns a JSON response of the specified template